beecash/bitcoin/README.md

 Vision
 ------

-Bcash will be the interbank settlement layer of the future.
 Our project is based on the vision of luminaries like Lukejr:

 *"Slavery is still moral (unless prohibited by law, in which case it's the sin of disobedience)."* - Luke-jr